-If you are not satisfied with the response, you may refer it to the Commission for Regulation of Utilities (CRU) Customer Care Team for independent adjudication.
-Your complaint will be accepted by the Customer Care Team only if you have completed our complaints procedure as set out above.
+If you are not satisfied with the response, you may refer it to the Commission for Regulation of Utilities (CRU) Energy Customers Team for independent adjudication.
+Your complaint will be accepted by the Energy Customers Team only if you have completed our complaints procedure as set out above.

 CRU may be contacted as follows: